jpison/GAparsimony/Readme.md

 data_test  <- Sonar[-inTraining,]
 ```
 With small databases, it is highly recommended to execute
-**GAparsimony** with a different set of test databases in order to find
+**GAparsimony** with different seeds in order to find
 the most important input features and model parameters.
 In this example,
-one iteration is showed with a training database composed of 60 input
+one iteration is presented with a training database composed of 60 input
 features and 167 instances, and a test database with only 41 instances.
-Therefore, a robust validation metric will be necessary.
+Hence, a robust validation metric is necessary.

 ``` {.r}
 print(dim(data_train))